lqwdev/The-Freedom-Deer/cp1/README.md

 ## Information About Victims and Officers

 **1a.
-What is the racial distribution of the victims and officers involved in cases of use of force in tactical response reports?**
+What is the difference between the subject race distribution and its distribution in the total population?**

 SQL File: `1a.sql`